 • 2 tablespoons olive oil

-• 1/2 cup diced yellow onion (~1/2 of 1 onion)
+• 1/2 cup diced yellow onion 1/2 of 1 onion

-• 1 teaspoon minced garlic (~2 cloves)
+• 1 teaspoon minced garlic 2 cloves

-• 1 and 1/2 teaspoons ground cumin
+• 1-1/2 teaspoons ground cumin

-• 1/2 teaspoon EACH: ground chili powder and paprika
+• 1/2 teaspoon ground chili powder

 Tacos

-• 1/2 head green cabbage (~3 cups finely shredded)
+• 1/2 head green cabbage 3 cups finely shredded

-• queso cotija cheese and lime wedges, for serving
+• Queso cotija cheese for serving

 Instructions

-• SAUCE: Add 1/2 cup ripe avocado and the 3/4 cup cilantro (it's fine to include stems; this will take most of a bunch) to a small blender jar, along with 1 teaspoon lime zest, 2 tablespoons lime juice, 1 teaspoon orange zest, 2 tablespoons orange juice, 1 teaspoon minced garlic, 2 tablespoons honey, 1 tablespoon jalapeño, and 1/2 cup water.
+• Sauce: Add 1/2 cup ripe avocado and cilantro (itโ€™s fine to include stems; this will take most of a bunch) to a small blender.
+Zest and juice lime and orange to get 1 teaspoon lime zest, and 2 tablespoons lime juice, 1 teaspoon orange zest, and 4 tablespoons orange juice.
+Add to blender along with minced garlic, honey, jalapeรฑo, and water.
 Season to taste with salt and pepper; I add 1/2 teaspoon salt and 1/4 teaspoon pepper.
 Blend until smooth.
 Taste and adjust any flavors to personal preference.
-Place in the fridge to chill while preparing everything else.
+Place in fridge to chill while preparing everything else.

-• BLACK BEANS: Rinse and drain the black beans.
-Heat the 2 tablespoons oil in a large skillet over medium-low heat.
-Add in the 1/2 cup diced onion and 1 teaspoon minced garlic.
-Stir until softened, about 4-5 minutes.
-Add in the 1 and 1/2 teaspoons ground cumin, 1/2 teaspoon chili powder, and 1/2 teaspoon paprika.
-Add in salt and pepper (1/2 teaspoon salt and 1/4 teaspoon pepper).
+• Beans: Drain and rinse beans.
+Heat the 2 tablespoons oil in a large pot over medium-low heat.
+Add diced onion and minced garlic.
+Stir until softened, about 4โ€“5 minutes.
+Add in ground cumin, chili powder, paprika, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
 Stir until fragrant, about 30 seconds to one minute.
-Add in 1 and 1/2 cups of the beans along with 1/3 cup broth, stock, or water.
-Stir and then gently mash the beans with the back of a wooden spoon (or potato masher).
-Continue to cook over medium-low heat, stirring often, until the mixture reaches a simmer and thickens.
-Mash the beans again and then add in the reserved beans.
+Add in 1 and 1/2 cups beans along with broth, stock, or water.
+Stir, then gently mash beans with the back of a wooden spoon (or potato masher).
+Continue to cook over medium-low heat, stirring often, until mixture reaches a simmer and thickens.
+Mash beans again, then add in remaining beans.
 Stir to combine.
-Reduce the heat to low and cover the pot.
+Reduce heat to low and cover.
 Stir occasionally while finishing everything else.
 Taste and adjust salt to personal preference; I usually add another 1/4 teaspoon here, but remember the cheese (if used) is salty as well.

-• ASSEMBLY: Place a large scoop of cabbage down the center of the tortillas and then a few spoonfuls of the beans on top.
-Thinly slice the other half of the avocado (left from the sauce) and add it to the tacos.
-Add a generous drizzle of sauce and any other desired toppings such as cheese, additional cilantro, and/or jalapeños.
-If you aren't adding the cheese, you may want an extra sprinkle of salt to the tacos.
+• Assemble: Place a large scoop of cabbage down the center of the tortillas and a few spoonfuls of beans on top.
+Thinly slice the other half of the avocado and add it to the tacos.
+Add a generous drizzle of sauce and any other desired toppings, such as cheese, additional cilantro, and/or jalapeรฑos.
+If you arenโ€™t adding cheese, you may want an extra sprinkle of salt.
 Squeeze some fresh lime wedges over the tacos and enjoy immediately.

 Recipe Notes